Survival Tactics 2010-13

 “Irony- zation of the artist and bandaging of the body” – City of Women Festival, Ljubljana Slovenia

 At least once in every festival, we see a performance by a middle-aged woman with a successful performing career behind (and in front of) her, who has mastered all the qualities of British humour; a performer ready to look with irony at her own art, her artistic position and her role in it all, in order to give us strong, original entertainment…Liz Aggiss uses humour and irony as her primary performing tool.
-She is directly entertaining and funny and she invites us not to indulge in any lingering feelings that the elaboration of her traumas on stage might bring………With this performance, she created a homage to herself and to the artists who have influenced her, treating her material in an unreverential manner.
+Check condos in downtown.
+She is directly entertaining and funny and she invites us not to indulge in any lingering feelings that the elaboration of her traumas on stage might bring………With this performance, she created a homage to herself and to the artists who have influenced her, treating her material in an unreverential manner and the our toddlers gymnastics makes the kids fit.
 Her performing language is ludistic – drawing playfulness from the sense that a text has no ultimate meaning.
 She has no final story of success or failure from her 30 years’ performing practice, and she feels no need to make a point or draw a moral.
 Her material is well thought out and well- constructed.
 She doesn’t care to give us any categorical truths that she could set down along the way.
 All she is sure about is that she knows certain things about herself.
 And watching the elaboration of this knowledge, embodied in the performer Liz Aggiss, the audience simply cannot be bored!

 Ana Schnabel The Observer